rexscaria/openid/README.md

  OpenID module for ATutor
  ------------------------

     The module provides OpenID feature to the ATutor.
 Which enables users to register and  log in to the ATutor without much pain.
 They can manage their content without keeping a separate username password combination.
 This module can work with OAuth based Google app module to import Google services to the ATutor.
 The OpenID module for ATutor is an anytime pluggable module that can help the Atutor users to login from their Google account rather than registering a new account.

-    The OpenID module supports Google, Facebook and Twitter based authentication.
+    The OpenID module supports Google, Facebook and Twitter based login.
   The administartor can configure these three OpenID services.

   INDEX
   -----